okyeron/OMX-27/Docs.md

 From MI Mode, be sure `M8` is selected from the `MCRO` parameter and then double click the AUX button to enter Macro Mode.

 `M-CH` should be set to the same value as the Control Map Channel in the M8 MIDI settings screen.
+Default is set to channel 10.

 Double click the AUX button again to exit Macro Mode.

 The bottom row of keys correspond to mutes (orange) and solos (red).
 The top "black keys" are as follows:

 ```
 Orange - release all mutes
 Lime - go to mixer screen